-Inside: Children’s Books About Gratitude are important to read not just during Thanksgiving season, but all year round.
-These are some of our favorite kids books about gratitude that teach appreciation and generosity.
+Inside: Children’s books about gratitude are important to read not just during the Thanksgiving season, but all year round.
+These are some of our favorite gratitude books for kids that teach appreciation and generosity.

 He handed it to me after school, his face glowing as if lit by a hundred lanterns.
 “Fankful,” he said.
 I looked at the orange construction paper, his turkey hand print, and his teacher’s handwriting, my heart instantly flooding the floor: